Edited Media Understanding Frames: Reasoning About the Intent and Implications of Visual Misinformation: Related Work

 \textbf{Two-image tasks} Though most computer vision tasks involve single images, some work has been done on exploring image pairs.
 The NLVR2 dataset \cite{Suhr2019ACF} involves yes-no question answering over image pairs.
 Neural Naturalist \cite{Forbes2019NeuralNG} tests fine-grained captioning of bird pairs; \cite{Jhamtani2018LearningTD} identifies the difference between two similar images.

 \textbf{Image Edits} There has been some computer vision research studying image edits.
 Unlike our \datasetname~dataset, however, much of this work has focused on modeling lower-level image edits wherein the \emph{cultural implications} do not change significantly between images.
 For example, \cite{Tan2019ExpressingVR} predicts image editing requests (generate `change the background to blue' from a pair of images).
 Past work has also studied learning to perform image adjustments (like colorization and enhancement) from a language query \cite{Chen2017LanguageBasedIE, Wang2018LearningTG}.
+Hateful Meme Challenge \cite{Kiela2020TheHM} is a recent work challenging models to classify a meme as hateful or not.